 As I mentioned before, most men aren’t afraid of commitment.
 Like many of you reading, your guy probably has a relationship story of his own that’s shaped the way he views commitment.
 I once worked with a guy whose parent split when he was in his teens.
 His dad left the country leaving him to be the man of the house at a very early stage.
 Because he had to be the rock for his mom and two sisters, he missed out on all the things a teenager would do.
 Instead of going out with friends, taking girls out on dates, he had to be the emotional support for his mom who slipped into depression.
 This experience shaped the way he viewed relationships – as something that only caused heartbreak and emotional burden.
 His relationships never lasted more than 2 years.
 It wasn’t until he saw the correlation between his parent’s split and his own relationships that he decided it was time for a change.

 Many go in and out of relationships not realising that our partners have relationship stories of their own.
 Just because a guy isn’t ready to commit now it doesn’t mean he will never be ready.
-If you want to learn more about understanding men and commitment, I’ve just launched a new ebook/mini course that delves deeper into this.
+If you want to learn more about understanding men and commitment and connecting with men, I’ve just launched a new ebook/mini course that delves deeper into this.